 - Positive Psychology + Promoting Mental Health

-The psychologists' et al. version (psychologists, psychiatrists, therapists, counselors, social workers or any helping professional who already has training in at-least basic psychology or a related field) focuses in on these gifted-specific themes:
+This course is for psychologists, psychiatrists, therapists, counselors, social workers or any helping professional who already has training in at-least basic psychology or a related field.
+In 6 sessions, it focuses in on these gifted-specific themes:

 Recognizing giftedness in clients

 - How to recognize and evaluate giftedness, giftedness levels, and unique giftedness profiles

 - How to bring up and address giftedness with a client